Photo from Unsplash

 Morning

 Father!
-Oh, what precious word is that!
+Oh, what a precious word that is!

 Evening